 Did you know that in 1883 the Supreme Court of the United States decided that the tomato, although botanically a fruit, is used as a vegetable, and therefore should be classified as one?
 Read it here.
 It’s all about taxes, of course.

-Tomatoes to Grow
+Tomatoes to Grow (Suggestions)

 I start my tomatoes from seed indoors under the grow lights in March and April.
 Here’s my grow light setup.
+This gives me a jump start on the growing season.

-I harden them off (get them used to being outdoors) in the covered patio area for about two weeks before planting them out in pots in May.
-I like growing them in pots because I can ensure they have excellent soil and I can move them around as needed.
+I harden them off (get them used to being outdoors) in the covered patio area for about two weeks before planting them out in pots in May when the risk of frost is over.

 These are some that I have grown.
 There are many more varieties available.